lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ~~~
 {: #fig-arch title="Architecture with Background Check Model."}

-The functionality described in this document is divided into two sections:
+The functionality described in this document is divided into three sections:

 - {{CMP}} describes how to convey the nonce using CMP.
 - {{EST}} describes the equivalent functionality for EST.
+- {{CMC}} describes the equivalent functionality for CMC.

 # Terminology and Requirements Language